wp-plugins/nextgen-facebook/readme.txt

 = Version 5.4.DEV =

 * Added licence files for the *Free* and Pro versions in the nextgen-facebook/licence/ sub-folder.
-* Added a 'Social StyleSheet' metabox on the Social Sharing settings page.
+* Added a 'StyleSheet' metabox on the Social Sharing settings page.
 In the past, NGFB did not come with a stylesheet, but now as an option, you can edit and include one from the Social Sharing settings page.
 * Changed the 'Image Size Name' option to 'Image Dimensions' with width, height, and crop values.
 This avoids the use of third party plugins to manage image size names.
 * Added 'Twitter @username' to the user's profile page (in addition to the existing 'Facebook URL' and 'Google+ URL' user profile fields).
+* Added sanitation code for custom user profile field values (remove HTML, URLs must be URLs, etc.).
+* Added a new 'ngfb_shortcode' filter (Pro version) to modify shortcode attributes based on a content string (see the [Other Notes](http://surniaulula.com/extend/plugins/nextgen-facebook/other_notes/) for information on shortcodes and filters).

 = Version 5.3 =